ccwang002/cv/README.md

 ### Build
-The document can be build by LuaLaTeX and XeLaTeX.
+The document can be build by LuaLaTeX or XeLaTeX.

     latexmk -lualalatex main.tex
     latexmk -xelatex main.tex